br0kej/bin2ml/docs/src/installation.md

 The `bin2ml` will be stored within the `target/release/` directory.

+## Pre-Requisites
+`bin2ml` relies heavily on Radare2 for the binary analysis tasks and therefore expects that radare2 is installed Installed - Info on how to do this can be found [here](https://github.com/radareorg/radare2).

 ## Experimental Features

 `bin2ml` also has experimental features which are either still in active development or still being tested.